12 to 14 ounces

 Add the kale, reduce the heat to medium-low, and cook, stirring often, until the sauce becomes creamy, is slightly reduced, and the kale has wilted, about 2 more minutes.

 Stir in the Parmesan, lemon juice, and sausage.
 Add the remaining stock a little at a time if you need more creaminess.
 Adjust the seasoning to taste.
+Transfer the sausage back to the skillet and cook, stirring, until the sausage is warmed through.

 Serve with extra Parmesan and red pepper flakes, if desired, and crusty bread alongside.